RaspberryPiFoundation/python-curriculum/en-GB/robo-trumps/index.md

 ## Challenge: Add more robots {.challenge}

-Can you add data about more robots to `cards.txt`.
+Can you add data about more robots to `cards.txt`?

 Click on the images button to see the robot images that you can use.